5 Steps to You Should Take Before Filing for Pennsylvania Bankruptcy

 A Chapter 7 bankruptcy discharges most types of unsecured debt and the trustee will attempt to sell any nonexempt property in an effort to repay their creditors.
-Creditors with Chapter 13 bankruptcy, meanwhile, repay creditors through a repayment plan.
-No property is liquidated under Chapter 13 bankruptcy.
+Chapter 7 bankruptcy is most commonly used for businesses and individuals.

 There are three common forms of declaring bankruptcy: Chapter 7, Chapter 11 and Chapter 13.
-In this blog, we’ll be focusing on Chapter 7.

-The most identifiable characteristic of Chapter 7 Bankruptcy is that it is a liquidation of assets, versus Chapter 11 or Chapter 13, which are each a reorganization of assets.
+Chapter 7 bankruptcy is most commonly used for businesses and individuals.The most identifiable characteristic of Chapter 7 Bankruptcy is that it is a liquidation of assets, versus Chapter 11 or Chapter 13, which are each a reorganization of assets.

 Chapter 7 is applicable to both businesses and individuals; however, they are handled differently for each.

-For businesses that are badly in debt, a Chapter 7 bankruptcy means that the entire businesses will shut down, unless continued by the Chapter 7 trustee.
+For businesses (LLCs) that are badly in debt, a Chapter 7 bankruptcy means that the entire businesses will shut down, unless continued by the Chapter 7 trustee.
 The trustee is appointed very quickly, and is tasked with examining a business’ financial affairs, dealings and standing.
-The trustee will then liquidate assets and distribute the liquid capital to creditors.
-Sometimes, this means that all employees will lose their jobs, for larger businesses, however, entire sections of the company can be sold off to other employers.
+The trustee will then liquidate assets and distribute the liquid capital to creditors, because exemptions are not made available to business bankruptcy.

 In Chapter 7, a corporation does not receive a bankruptcy discharge, the entity is dissolved instead.

 Individuals who file for Chapter 7 are allowed to keep certain exempt property.
-State regulations vary widely on what can and cannot be deemed exempt property (our bankruptcy attorneys in Philadelphia, PA can help determine what can be ruled exempt).
+State regulations vary widely on what can and cannot be deemed exempt property.
+An experienced bankruptcy attorney can help determine what can be ruled exempt.
 Assets that are not exempt are sold by a Chapter 7 trustee and then liquid capital is used to pay creditors.